preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/forms/index.rst

 Forms
 ===========

-This is a work in progress - a preliminary documentaiton of a feature to come in Omnia v6.5.
+This feature is available in Omnia 6.5 and later.

 Here you can work with three types of forms.